damndeepesh/damndeepesh.github.io/_pages/about.md

 📽️ I am dedicated to creating innovative solutions to improve user experiences, demonstrated by deploying models on Streamlit and Amazon EC2.

 # Professional Experience

-## Vernasoft Consultancy Private Limited, Banglore
-### Sept 2023 - Nov 2023
+## Vernasoft Consultancy Private Limited, Banglore                                                            (Sept 2023 - Nov 2023)

-🌐 Focused on blockchain development, particularly Ethereum, during my internship.
+Focused on blockchain development, particularly Ethereum, during my internship.

-🏦 Developed a robust banking system using ERC20 standards and OpenZeppelin.
+Developed a robust banking system using ERC20 standards and OpenZeppelin.

-🚀 Successfully deployed the project on the Sepolia testnet.
+Successfully deployed the project on the Sepolia testnet.

-💼 Demonstrated proficiency in blockchain technology and its financial applications.
+Demonstrated proficiency in blockchain technology and its financial applications.